If you hear a strange knocking sound when you turn off a faucet or use your washing machine, then you are probably experiencing “water hammer.”

-Remember that water is relatively heavy (dense) and that it can gain a lot of momentum as it travels through the pipes in your home.
+Remember that water is relatively heavy (dense) and that it can gain a lot of momentum while it is travelling through the pipes inside your home.

-As you can imagine, these small leaks can quickly turn into bigger leaks.
-Consequently, you may end up with structural damage and dampness, which can create the perfect breathing ground for other serious issues such as mold.
+As you can imagine, small leaks can quickly turn into bigger leaks.
+Consequently, you may end up with structural damage and dampness, which can create the perfect breeding ground for other serious issues such as mold.

-In conclusion: Yes, water hammer can damage your pipes.
-This is an issue that you should investigate before it becomes more than just a noisy annoyance.
-Allowing water to regularly slam into the elbows and valves in your piping system is not a great idea.
-At some point, one of these components is probably going to fail.
+In conclusion, yes, water hammer can damage your pipes.
+This is an issue that you should investigate before it becomes more than just a knocking sound.

 What causes water hammer?